poyaz/multi-squid-ipv4-proxy-api/README.md

 ## Login with oauth external platform

-This API use for a client and after execute force client to redirect in oauth service
+This API use for a client and after execute generate a client url to redirect in oauth service

 **P.S:**